Scotland during the Roman Empire: Iron Age culture in Scotland

 In some parts of Iron Age Scotland, quite unlike almost all of recorded history right up to the present day, there does not seem to have been a hierarchical elite.
 Studies have shown that these stone roundhouses, with massively thick walls, must have contained virtually the entire population of islands such as Barra and North Uist.
-Iron Age settlement patterns in Scotland are not homogeneous, but in these places there is no sign of a privileged class living in large castles or forts, nor of an elite priestly caste or of peasants with no access to the kind of accommodation enjoyed by the middle classes.
+Iron Age settlement patterns in Scotland are not homogeneous, but, in these places, there is no sign of a privileged class living in large castles or forts, nor of an elite priestly caste or of peasants with no access to the kind of accommodation enjoyed by the middle classes.

-Over 400 souterrains have been discovered in Scotland, many of them in the south-east, and although few have been dated, those that have suggest a construction date in the 2nd or 3rd centuries.
+Over 400 souterrains have been discovered in Scotland, many of them in the south-east, and, although few have been dated, those that have suggest a construction date in the second or third centuries.
 The purpose of these small underground structures is also obscure.
 They are usually found close to settlements (whose timber frames are much less well-preserved) and may have been for storing perishable agricultural products.

-Scotland also has numerous vitrified forts but again an accurate chronology has proven to be evasive.
-Extensive studies of such a fort at Finavon Hill near Forfar in Angus, using a variety of techniques, suggest dates for the destruction of the site in either the last two centuries BC or the mid-1st millennium.
+Scotland also has numerous vitrified forts but an accurate chronology has again proven to be evasive.
+Extensive studies of such a fort at Finavon Hill near Forfar in Angus, using a variety of techniques, suggest dates for the destruction of the site in either the last two centuries BC or the mid-first millennium.
 The lack of Roman artefacts (common in local souterrain sites) suggests that many sites were abandoned before the arrival of the legions.

 Unlike the earlier Neolithic and Bronze Ages, which have provided massive monuments to the dead, Iron Age burial sites in Scotland are rare, and a 2008 find at Dunbar may provide further insight into the culture of this period.
 A similar site of a warrior's grave at Alloa has been provisionally dated to AD 90–130.